Skip to main content

 Create a new ID Capture mode with the chosen settings.
 Then register the listener:

-const idCapture = IdCapture.forContext(context, settings);
+const idCapture = new IdCapture(settings);

 idCapture.addListener(listener);

-When using the built-in camera as frame source, you will typically want to display the camera preview on the screen together with UI elements that guide the user through the capturing process.
-To do that, add a DataCaptureView to your view hierarchy:
+When using the built-in camera as frame source, you may typically want to display the camera preview on the screen together with UI elements that guide the user through the capturing process.

 <DataCaptureView context={this.dataCaptureContext} ref={this.viewRef}>

-let overlay = IdCaptureOverlay.withTextCaptureForView(
+let overlay = IdCaptureOverlay.withIdCaptureForView(

 idCapture,